 The field identifiers are local to the set and shall be unique within the set (but do not have to be globally unique).

-The value list notation for setting values shall not be used for values of set types.
+NOTE: When the value list notation is used for values of set types, the values are assigned to the fields in the sequential order of the fields in the type definition.